henningerlandsen/hildring/README.md

 - [x] Testing framework
 - [ ] Engine architechture:
     - [ ] Entities
-        - [ ] can be moved, not copied.
+        - [x] can be moved, not copied.
             - [ ] implement for support classes also.
         - [x] can be created
         - [ ] can be destroyed
             - [ ] attached Components are also destroyed.
-How is the lifetime of an entity defined?
-                - Scope based?
-                - Central location for Entities?
-Will need some kind of reference anyway.
-How is that different from Entity?
-                - Reference counted?
-Shared pointer handling destruction.
-Is there any reason for shared ownership?
-                - Collect lifetime tokens for compoents in Entity itself?
-What happens when a component is manually removed?
-Should not matter.. still tied to Entity id.
-Will try to delete nothing.
+                - [ ] Use collection of lifetimes
+                - [x] Entities are tied to scope
         - [x] can have Components
     - [x] Components
         - [x] belong to one system